 Focus on the Lighting

 The atmosphere in a basement is typically unfriendly, and there is no access to natural light.
-Therefore, the quality of the lighting in your basement bathroom may make or break the space.
+Therefore, the quality of the lighting in your basement and adding a bathroom may make or break the space.
 If you have access to high-quality lighting alternatives, you will always be able to improve the appearance and atmosphere of your place.

 It is necessary to run wiring below ground level.
 It is best to delegate this work to trained professionals.
 Any problem in the electrical wiring could result in injury, the destruction of the fixtures, or even fire.
 It is best to get professionals to do it for you if you have a lot of experience or are good at doing things yourself.
 It would help if you also considered that a city inspector might check on your job.
 This is something that you should plan for.
-Because your bathroom must fulfill the building code criteria, the wiring needs to be done correctly.
+Because adding a bathroom must fulfill the building code criteria, the wiring needs to be done correctly.

 Remember the Finishing Touches